aaronmccollum/odin-recipes/README.md

 - Troubleshooting Git and connecting to Github in the terminal
 - Program file management and organization
 - Relative links to other files and directories
+- Adding a CSS rule to two selectors at once